BSS

 Finance Minister Amir Khosru Mahmud Chowdhury.
 File Photo

-"We have attempted to make some changes to the budget model within a short period of time," he said, adding that the government is seeking to move away from the conventional budget structure and adopt a new orientation in economic planning.
+"We have attempted to make some changes to the budget model within a short period of time," he said, adding that the government is seeking to move away from the conventional budget structure and adopt a new approach to economic planning.

 The finance minister made the remarks while addressing a seminar titled "Debate Budget and Beyond", organized by the Bangladesh Economic Association (BEA) at the Institute of Diploma Engineers in the capital.

-"Democratization of the economy means every citizen of Bangladesh will have the opportunity to participate in the economy," he said.
+"Democratization of the economy means every citizen of the country will have the opportunity to participate in the economic activities," he said.

 The minister noted that the government's economic initiatives are designed to bring marginalized and traditionally overlooked groups into the development process.